rodrigorivera/dl-cookiecutter/README.md

 *http://cookiecutter.readthedocs.io/en/latest/readme.html*

-This cookiecutter is used in conjunction with a base development image available in [Docker Hub](https://hub.docker.com/r/manifoldai/orbyter-ml-dev/) to provide an out-of-the-box ready environment for many Machine Learning project use cases.
+This cookiecutter is used in conjunction with a base development image included in the project to provide an out-of-the-box ready environment for many Machine Learning project use cases.
 After running this cookiecutter and the provided start script a developer will have a local development setup that looks like this:

 ![docker local dev](https://s3-us-west-1.amazonaws.com/manifold-public-no-vpn/torus_local_dev.png)